ngshaohui/webdev/javascript.md

 When checking for equality between 2 values, always use the triple equals `===` to compare them instead of double equals `==`.

+Since JS is a weakly typed language, we need to ensure that we always use strict equality checks to prevent unwarranted type conversions.

 ## Comments

 We can denote comments in javascript using `//`.